TrudAX/denistrunin-blog/src/draft/performance-projmanage/index.md

 Initially that seems reasonable, system is critically slow, you need just technical people who tell you what to do and not managers.
 But this become an important factor after that.

 A lot of performance tasks are complex, have no direct impact on users and in order to resolve require efforts from different people.

-Probably the most typical example here is a recurring batch job that tries to reserve quantity for open orders and some orders are old, never be reserved and the processing happens again and again.
+> Probably the most typical example here is a recurring batch job that tries to reserve quantity for open orders and some orders are old, never be reserved and the processing happens again and again.
 Or some integration task that tries to process wrong messages every time it runs and do not mark them with the error flag.

 Such tasks can produce a huge constant load on AOSes and SQL Server and quite complex to resolve.
-So you need to contact with business users, understand the reason for such multiple processing, find a solution, develop and text a fix(this can be complex for job that was developed 5 years ago and nobody want to touch it).
-So a good project manager should allocate resources for tasks like this and control the execution
+You need to contact with business users, understand the reason for such multiple processing, find a solution, develop and text a fix(this can be complex for a procedure that was developed 5 years ago and nobody want to touch it).
+So a good project manager should allocate resources for tasks like this and control the execution.

 #### - Only SQL DBA/Infrastructure team is involved